Swan Hellenic

 Bohol Island, Loay

-Having sailed across the Bohol Sea, you'll arrive today at tiny Balicasag Island, which is located about six kilometres southwest of Panglao.
-Circled by a reef that has been declared a marine sanctuary, it's one of the most popular diving spots in the Philippines.
-The sea here drops away to impressively deep submarine cliffs.
-Soft and hard corals can be found around the reef, as well as sublime multicoloured shoals.
-Afterwards, head to the city of Tagbilaran, a gateway to Bohol's jungly interior.
-Home of (arguably) the world's cutest animal, tarsiers – nocturnal primates less than 16 cm tall who have disproportionately large eyes – live in Bohol and can be seen at its conservation centre and sanctuary.
-Bohol is also famous for its Chocolate Hills, a quirk of geology that must be seen.
+After crossing the Bohol Sea, you arrive at tiny Balicasag Island, about six kilometres southwest of Panglao.
+A marine sanctuary reef circles the island, and it is one of the Philippines’ most popular diving spots.
+The sea drops away into deep submarine cliffs.
+Soft and hard corals surround the reef, with multicoloured shoals moving through the water.
+Afterwards, head to Tagbilaran, a gateway to Bohol’s jungly interior.
+Tarsiers live here, nocturnal primates less than 16 cm tall with disproportionately large eyes.
+These adorable animals can be seen at the conservation centre and sanctuary.
+Bohol is also famous for the Chocolate Hills, a striking quirk of geology.

 Bohol Island, Loay